movementbuff/otgjson/README.md

 - Open Off The Grid and go to your Settings in game.

 - Take a screenshot or photo of your sensitivities and other ingame settings or keybinds as they will likely be reset when you install this.
-It is very important that you do this.
+It is VERY important that you do this step.

 - Close the game